 It is a commonly held belief in Costa Rica that solar energy production has been severely undervalued and this, in turn, has resulted in untapped potential with regards to the national solar energy sector.
 The Inter American Development Bank conducted a study on the national electricity production system.
 The study revealed that the solar energy usage along with short-term hydroelectric storage in dry locations with low water flow was “excellent”, the highest score available.

 Furthermore, Costa Rica is devising a plan of action for the development of a technology that will reduce the production costs of solar and wind energy.
 This year, Costa Rica approved a loan of US$500 million from the Inter American Development Bank which will be invested entirely in the production and development of alternative energy sources.

 Finally, the Costa Rican government has put in place many plans that will encourage the production of renewable energy and the development of new sources of alternative energy.
 For example, a study by the University of Costa Rica entitled “40 business ideas for the future of Costa Rica”, they began researching the possibility of developing energy generation activity through hydrogen and through plasma-based technology.

 Partner with Biz Latin Hub and take advantage of market opportunities in Costa Rica

-If you want to start conducting business in this innovative sector or want to know more about the available business opportunities in Costa Rica, contact our bi-lingual Country Coordinator, Josseline here.
+If you want to start conducting business in this innovative sector or want to know more about the available business opportunities in Costa Rica, contact us now.
 We will be able to talk you through our extensive suite of back-office services and instruct you on how to enter the Costa Rican market.